-ExaGrid understands that deduplication is required, but how you implement it changes everything in backup.
-ExaGrid has a unique landing zone where backups can land straight to disk without any inline processing.
+ExaGrid provides the best level of data deduplication and has implemented data deduplication in a way that provides 6X the backup performance and up to 20X the restore and VM boot performance of other approaches.
+ExaGrid has a unique landing zone where backups can land straight to disk without any inline deduplication processing.
 Backups are fast and the backup window is short.
-Deduplication and offsite replication occur in parallel with the backups.
-Deduplication and replication never impede the backup process as they always are second order priority.
+Deduplication and offsite replication occur in parallel with the backups and never impede the backup process as they are always second order priority.
 ExaGrid calls this “adaptive deduplication.”

 Fastest Backup/Shortest Backup Window

-Fastest Restores, Recoveries, VM boots and Tape Copies
+Fastest Restores, Recoveries, VM Boots, and Tape Copies

 Scalability: Fixed-length Backup Window and Data Growth

 ExaGrid provides full appliances (processor, memory, bandwidth, and disk) in a scale-out system.
 As data grows, all resources are added, including additional landing zone, additional bandwidth, processor, and memory as well as disk capacity.
 The backup window stays fixed in length regardless of data growth, which eliminates expensive forklift upgrades.
 Unlike the inline, scale-up approach where you need to guess at which sized front-end controller is required, the ExaGrid approach allows you to simply pay as you grow by adding the appropriately sized appliances as your data grows.
 ExaGrid has various-sized appliance models, and any size or age appliance can be mixed and matched in a single system, which allows IT departments to buy compute and capacity as they need it.
 This evergreen approach also eliminates product obsolescence.